0xhaggis/Imperva_gzip_bypass/README.md

 ## Process to Manually Test for Vulnerability
 Send three POST requests:

-1. Establish a baseline POST request/response with a valid but harmless POST request.
+1. Establish a baseline POST request/response with a valid but harmless POST request
-2. Trigger the Imperva WAF using the same POST request, but with extra “malicious” data such as `&test=../../../../../../../etc/shadow` in the body to verify that Imperva blocks it.
+2. Trigger the Imperva WAF using the same POST request, but with extra “malicious” data such as `&test=../../../../../../../etc/shadow` in the body to verify that Imperva blocks it
-3. Add the header `Content-Encoding: gzip` to the same malicious request and verify that Imperva doesn't block it.
+3. Add the header `Content-Encoding: gzip` to the same malicious request and verify that Imperva doesn't block it

 ## Other Encodings
-According to https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding there are four valid values for the `Content-Encoding` header:
+According to https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding, there are four valid values for the `Content-Encoding` header:

 * `compress`
 * `deflate`